lindleyw/autonav/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Plugin has two modes.
-In navigation mode: Creates a list or table of the current page's child pages.
-Tables are composed of linked thumbnail pictures based a custom field in each child page, or the child page's attached picture.
-In gallery mode: Creates one or more tables of linked thumbnail pictures based on the current page's attachments, or on specified directories of picture files under the uploads directory.
+Creates a list/tables of text/thumbnail links to the current page's children; OR Creates tables of thumbnail links to gallery directories, posts by category/author/tag, or attachments.

 == Description ==